19jrushlow/SWE-Project/README.md

 Node.js is required to initialize the project, it can be installed at: https://nodejs.org/en.

+To set up the config file, navigate to ./config/.
+Make a copy of the file ".env.example", and rename it to ".env".

 You can manually install dependencies by running the command npm run setup within the project directory in a terminal.
+Or, use the steps in the running and testing section to configure vscode to do this for you.

 **Running and testing:**